 I just love this pattern and will definitely be making a couple more of these at some point in a floor-length version and a handkerchief hem version!
 I saw a handkerchief hem halter dress on Rent The Runway and I just have to have it.

-Here are some more views of the dress as well as some bloopers to go along with it, because you gotta laugh at yourself sometimes!
+Here are some more views of the dress as well as some bloopers to go along with it, because you need to laugh at yourself sometimes!